-The Engineering Doctorate Centre, based at The University of Nottingham, has been established in partnership with the Midlands Energy Consortium – comprising the universities of Nottingham, Loughborough and Birmingham – and a number of industry leaders within the power generation sector.
+The Engineering Doctorate Centre, based at The University of Nottingham, was established in partnership with the Midlands Energy Consortium – comprising the universities of Nottingham, Loughborough and Birmingham – and a number of industry leaders within the power generation sector.

-It offers Research Engineers the chance to train as industry experts ready to implement new super-efficient electricity-generating technologies, using fossil energy with near-zero emissions through carbon capture.
+It offers research engineers the chance to train as industry experts ready to implement new super-efficient electricity-generating technologies, using fossil energy with near-zero emissions through carbon capture.
 They have access to first-rate research facilities across the partner universities, and have dedicated office space.

-* advanced specialist technical aspects of power generation, and materials capture and storage
+- advanced specialist technical aspects of power generation, and materials capture and storage

-* contextual and management topics, focusing on wider societal, cultural, ethical, political and global issues relating to energy generation
+- contextual and management topics, focusing on wider societal, cultural, ethical, political and global issues relating to energy generation

-* professional and research skills training
+- professional and research skills training

 Annual summer schools, in the UK and China, present unique opportunities to learn more about the challenges of meeting increasing global energy demands.
-Research Engineers also complete research projects with the Centre’s industrial partners, and have opportunities to publish their research and present their findings at appropriate conferences.
+Research engineers also complete research projects with the Centre’s industrial partners, and have opportunities to publish their research and present their findings at appropriate conferences.

-Research Engineers register at one of the three universities but spend the majority of the time at their host company from towards the end of the first year to undertake the research project element of the programme.
+Research engineers register at one of the three universities but spend the majority of the time at their host company from towards the end of the first year to undertake the research project element of the programme.